envi/olesia-khomchyn.github.io/docs/InventorySnapshots.md

 }
 ```

-## Get the list of inventory snapshot items for the specific inventory snapshot
+## Get the list of Inventory Snapshot Items for the specific Inventory Snapshot

 ### <span style="color: #F05D30">Path</span>
 GET /odata/InventorySnapshots({inventorySnapshotId})/inventorySnapshotItems

 ### <span style="color: #F05D30">Description</span>
-Returns the list of items of the inventory snapshot specified by ID within a logged organization.
+Returns the list of items of the Inventory Snapshot specified by ID within a logged organization.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>
 |  <div style="width:200px">Parameter</div>  |  <div style="width:380px">Explanation</div>  |